top of page

 Technical Mediations of Emotional Encounters Through Touch - TMEET

-A research initiative on how interfaces can facilitate perceptual and emotional engagement in remote communication
+A research initiative on how digital systems can facilitate perceptual and emotional engagement

 Sponsored by